Black Infant Health Riverside County Facebook Page

 - Healthy refreshments provided at every session

-- Referrals to needed services within the community
+- Referrals to needed services and resources within the community

 BIH Group Session Topics:

-Topics include breastfeeding, SIDS awareness, healthy eating, exercise, chronic disease prevention, exercise, healthy relationships, family planning, stress management, empowerment and goal-setting.
+Topics include healthy pregnancy, stress management, family planning, labor and delivery, breastfeeding, child passenger safety, SIDS awareness, healthy eating, exercise during pregnancy, preterm birth awareness, chronic disease prevention, exercise, healthy relationships, empowerment and goal-setting.

 How to Enroll: